 The financial statements include disclosure of significant assumptions made in respect of the eligibility of research and development costs for tax relief.
-In the prior year, the Group implemented the research and development expenditure credit regime (RDEC) with recognised RDECs for the current period totalling £2.8 million.
+The Group avails of the UK research and development expenditure credit regime (RDEC) with recognised RDECs for the current period totalling £2.0 million.